minblock/ogkushcoin/README.md

 https://og.bitwall.ca

-What is OG Coin?
+What is OGCoin?
 ----------------

-OG Coin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-OG Coin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+OGCoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+OGCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 OG Core is the name of open source software which enables the use of this currency.

-OGKush Coin uses scrypt as a proof-of-work algorithm designed to study and patent new Marijuana strains.
+OGCoin uses scrypt as a proof-of-work algorithm designed to study and patent new Marijuana strains.

 2.5 minute block targets, subsidy halves in 840k blocks (~4 years), ~42 million total coins.
 2 Million premined amount for fundraising.
 Each block that is mined needs atleast 2000 confirmations before your OGC's can be used.